Track length measurement of $^{19}$F$^+$ ions with the MIMAC Dark Matter directional detector prototype: Introduction

-Within the next decade, we expect that large mass non-directional detectors will either observe a Dark Matter signal, or reach the solar neutrino floor.
-A directional detector will then be needed to confirm the Galactic origin of the signal, or to \tc{go further} the neutrino floor background.

-This paper presents \tc{a} MIMAC detector prototype performance in terms of its angular resolution at low nuclear recoil kinetic energies ($6$ to $26$ keV).
-The experimental setup, presented in Section~\ref{sec:experimental}, consists of a MIMAC chamber prototype coupled to an original on beam facility.
-In Section~\ref{sec:recon} we explain how we define and reconstruct the nuclear recoil track direction and discuss the method used to measure the angular resolution.
-We present the results obtained, a reconstructed angular resolution below 8$^{\circ}$ at an energy as low as $10$ keV!

-In Section~\ref{sec:sim} we compare the measured 3D track \tc{perpendicular length (or depths for short)} and widths with SRIM simulations, and note that \tc{even adding the same amount of longitudinal diffusion as we measure as transverse diffusion}, there is a large difference with respect to the best simulation.
-We discuss the possible origin of these differences between observations and simulations and \tc{discuss} future measurements that will allow us to better understand such discrepancies.
+This paper addresses the performance of a prototype of a MIMAC (MIcro-TPC MAtrix of Chambers) directional DM detector, a time projection chamber with a mixed gas at low pressure (50 mbar) which can measure a few keV 3D nuclear recoil tracks.
+It provides simultaneous measurements of the ionization energy and 3D direction information.
+We report the first ever track length measurements at low nuclear recoil kinetic energies ($6$ to $26$ keV).
+The experimental setup, presented in Section~\ref{sec:experimental}, consists of a MIMAC chamber prototype coupled to an original ion beam facility.
+In Section~\ref{sec:recon} we explain how we define and reconstruct the nuclear recoil tracks and its 3D length, in terms of transverse and longitudinal projections (or widths and depths, respectively in the rest of the paper).
+In Section~\ref{sec:sim} we compare the measured 3D track depths and widths with simulations.
+We discuss the meaning of our length measurements, the possible origin of differences between observations and simulations, and the measurements that allows us to better understand these differences in Section~\ref{sec:systematics}.

-\section{Experimental setup and low-energy facilities}
+\section{Experimental Setup and Low-energy Facilities}